 The following list includes examples of disciplinary alternatives and misbehaviors.
 Any combination of disciplinary actions may be used from the list below for student misbehaviors.
-Discipline management alternatives or alternative educational programs for students with disabilities, IDEA and 504 eligible must be consistent with the student's educational plan (Individual Educational Plan or Instructional Plan).
+Discipline management alternatives or alternative educational programs for students with disabilities, IDEA and 504 eligible must be consistent with the student's educational plan (Individual Educational Plan).